-That lavender and tea tree oil can cause little boys to grow breasts?
-Though I’ve definitely pulled out the lavender for my kids on many occasions and I use tea tree oil in my wipe solution, there have been times when I’ve held back over concerns about possible estrogenic effects, both for them and myself.
+Have you heard that lavender and tea tree oil can cause little boys to grow breasts?
+Though I’ve definitely pulled out the lavender for my kids on many occasions and I use tea tree oil in my diaper wipe solution, there have been times when I’ve held back over concerns about possible estrogenic effects, both for them and myself.

 Turns out, there was probably nothing to worry about.

 Thanks to a tip from Paula on a Facebook post last week, I discovered that one of the foremost experts on aromatic oils – Essential Oil Safety co-author Robert Tisserand – has actually written an article on this subject.